girl in the window

 "Just to be on the safe side, I can sleep in the family room while I'm self-quarantining."

-"No," her husband insisted, "I'll take the family room.
-That way you can be near Coby if he needs you in the middle of the night."
+"No," her husband vetoed the idea, "I'll take the family room.
+That way, you can be near Coby if he needs you in the middle of the night."

-It's going to be hard on her, she thought.
+It's going to be hard on her.
 She's not used to being cooped up all day.

-So far, however, the little girl had managed to entertain herself.
+So far, the child had managed to entertain herself.
 After finishing her cereal, she assembled a twenty-four-piece jigsaw puzzle featuring Snoopy and the Peanuts gang.
 Once the last piece was in place, she took it apart, put the pieces back in the box and got out her coloring book and crayons.

 "Everything okay in there?" her masked father asked from the doorway.

-"I'm making a picture for Mommy," Lori Ann answered.
+"I'm making a picture for Mommy," Lori Ann replied.
 "See?"

 She held up the book to reveal an orange-faced Cinderella with green hair and a purple dress.